Nuclear Radiology Fellowship

 There are two state of the art GE LYSO PET-CT 16 and 64 slice scanners with time of flight and respiratory gating capabilities.
 In addition, five dual-head Nuclear Medicine cameras, including a SPECT-CT, and state of the art cardiovascular cameras compliment the clinical Nuclear Medicine and the Nuclear Cardiology Services.

-Interested applicants (ABR eligible/ABR certified) should send a universal application, their curriculum vitae, a copy of their radiology residency program graduation certificate (when available), USMLE steps 1, 2, and 3, three letters of recommendation, and a personal statement to the attention of our Fellowship Director, Mehdi Djekidel, MD.
+Interested applicants (ABR eligible/ABR certified) should send a universal application, their curriculum vitae, a copy of their radiology residency program graduation certificate (when available), USMLE steps 1, 2, and 3, three letters of recommendation, and a personal statement to the attention of our Program Director, Lawrence Saperstein, MD.
 (A photograph is requested but not required).

 Send applications to